TITLE 6 PRIMARY AND SECONDARY EDUCATION

 provide virtual dissection techniques as alternative activities for any student

-who is opposed to real dissections for ethical, moral, cultural
+who is opposed to real dissections for ethical, moral, cultural or religious

-or religious reasons.
-Alternative
+reasons.
+Alternative techniques shall

-closely and appropriately as possible.
-A
+appropriately as possible.
+A virtual

-computer two-dimensional or three-dimensional simulations, videotape or
+two-dimensional or three-dimensional simulations, videotape or videodisk

-videodisk simulations, take-apart anatomical models, photographs
+simulations, take-apart anatomical models, photographs or anatomical atlases.

 C. Bilingual